RRoggia/rroggia.github.io/reading-content/algorithm.md

 ## 3.1 Symbol Tables

+> Symbol tables are sometimes called dictionaries, by analogy with the time-honored system of providing definitions for words by listing them alphabetically in a reference book.

 > A **symbol table** is a data structure for key-value pairs that supports two operations: insert (put) a new pair into the table and search for (get) the value associated with a given key.

 > These conventions define the associative array abstraction, where you can think of a symbol table as being just like an array, where keys are indices and values are array entries.

+### Ordered Symbol tables

+> More important, in such implementations, we can think of the symbol table as keeping the keys in order and consider a significantly expanded API that defines numerous natural and useful operations involving relative key order.

+> When studying symbol-table implementations, we count compares (equality tests or key comparisons).

+> For basic (unordered) implementations, the order of the keys in the output of this test client is not specified (it depends on characteristics of the implementation);

+FrequencyCounter

 # Four - Graphs